-About: Sundays for Dogs is a unique air-dried kibble that boasts a number of features to make this dry dog food easier to digest for doggos.
-Formulas are designed by a team of world-leading animal nutritionist PhD’s, food scientists, and boarded veterinarian nutritionists.
+About: Sundays for Dogs is a unique air-dried kibble that boasts a number of features for easier digestion, making it one of the best dog foods for dogs with sensitive stomachs.
+Formulas are designed by a team of world-leading animal nutritionists, PhDs, food scientists, and boarded veterinarian nutritionists.

-Sundays for Dogs features nutrient-rich ingredients like real meats, fruits, and veggies, and the entire food is air-dried, rather than cooked.
-The sensitive tummy kibble also contains added prebiotics, healthy digestive aids like pumpkin and ginger, along with plenty of fiber and omega 3 and omega 6 fatty acids.
+Sundays for Dogs features nutrient-rich ingredients like real meats, fruits, and veggies, and the entire food is air-dried rather than cooked.
+The sensitive tummy kibble also contains added prebiotics, and healthy digestive aids like pumpkin and ginger, along with plenty of fiber and omega-3 and omega-6 fatty acids.

 This sensitive stomach dog food prides itself on including no artificial flavors or preservatives, no chemicals, and no ingredients from China, plus no gluten, legumes, potatoes, wheat, or soy.